ietf-wg-httpapi/deprecation-header/draft-ietf-httpapi-deprecation-header.md

 This is a list of implementations that implement the deprecation header field:

-The Deprecation link relation is returned in the Registration Data Access Protocol (RDAP) notices to indicate deprecation of jCard in favor of JSContact.
-RDAP is specified in the IETF Internet Draft for Using JSContact in Registration Data Access Protocol (RDAP) JSON Responses https://datatracker.ietf.org/doc/draft-ietf-regext-rdap-jscontact/.

 Organization: Apollo

 - Description: Deprecation header field is returned when deprecated functionality (as declared in the GraphQL schema) is accessed